vblanco20-1/vulkan-guide/docs/chapter-5/loading_images.md

 }
 ```

-At the start, we use stbi_load to load a texure directly from file into a CPU array of pixels.
+At the start, we use `stbi_load()` to load a texure directly from file into a CPU array of pixels.
 The function will return nullptr if it doesnt find the file, or if there are errors.
-When loading the function, we also send `STBI_rgb_alpha` to the function, which will make the library allways load the pixels as RGBA 4 channels.
-This is useful as it will match with the format we will use for vulkan.
+When loading the function, we also send `STBI_rgb_alpha` to the function, which will make the library always load the pixels as RGBA 4 channels.
+This is useful as it will match with the format we will use for Vulkan.

 With the texture file loaded into the pixels array, we can create a staging buffer and store the pixels there.
-This is almost the same as what we did in the last article when copying meshes to the gpu.
+This is almost the same as what we did in the last article when copying meshes to the GPU.

 ```cpp